 - Stop the following services:

-- Stop FHURM Instance (FileHold 14 or older).
+- Stop FHURM Instance (FileHold 14 or older only).

-- Stop FileHold Workflow Instance (FileHold 12 or older).
+- Stop FileHold Workflow Instance (FileHold 12 or older only).
 Workflow is an optional feature of FileHold and may not be started.

 Do not MOVE these files use COPY instead.
 This should help to ensure the destination permissions are set correctly.
 Instead of Windows Explorer, consider using a robust tool for copying the files that can verify the copy such as FASTCOPY.